Give notice of marriage or civil partnership

 - If both of you are British citizens or a members of the European Union (EU), you must give the notice in the local authority for the area you have lived for at least the last eight days.

 - If one or both of the couple is a foreign national (outside of the EU), the notice of intent can be given in any designated register office.
+Please note, you both have to give notice together.
 Brent is designated register office.

 - If you are marrying in a Church of England and you are subject to immigration control you will now need to give legal notice of intent in a designated register office, such as Brent.